 - Forms that allow users to select any parent post

 - Forms in which the parent post is already known

 Once your post relationship is created, you simply go to the Toolset -> Post Forms page and create a new form.
 The usage is the same for forms that create new posts and the ones that edit existing posts.

-If you want to insert the parent selector field manually when creating or editing a form, first go to the Content section and click the Add Post Fields button.
-In the dialog that appears, click to expand the Relationship section.
-Finally, click the button with the name of the relationship in question.
+If you want to insert the parent selector field manually when creating or editing a form, first go to the Form Editor section and drag and drop relationship in question to desired location.

 And that’s it!
 Now, when users create new posts and select their parent posts, the posts will be connected when the form is submitted.

 When using forms to create child posts, the parent post will often be known.
 For example, you might have a button to add an Event to a Venue currently being displayed, as shown in the following example.